How to Improve Page Load Speed

 Before you run your test

-Check to see if you have your content delivery network and your caching already configured and running on your site.
+Check to see if you have your content delivery network and you’re caching already configured and running on your site.
 If you don’t, check with your hosting provider or web developer to see about setting these things up.

 Properly run your speed test